Pre-Trial Driving Privileges Video Transcript

-Interviewer: Let’s say I have just been charged with DWI.
-How can I get pretrial driving privileges?
+Jim: Mike, let’s say I’ve just been charged with DWI.
+So, I guess one of the first questions is how can I get pre-trial driving privileges?

-Mike Fradin: That is one of the most asked questions I get when people come into my office.
-You can’t get driving privileges for the first 10 days.
-First thing you need to know is that your license is going to be automatically suspended for 30 days for blowing a .08 or higher or refusing a test.
-For the first ten days of the 30-day period, you can’t get any driving privileges.
-After that time is up, from day 11 to day 30, you can get what is called pretrial limited driving privileges.
+Michael Fradin: Well, Jim that’s one of the most asked questions for the first thing when people come into my office.
+You can’t get driving privileges for the first ten days.
+The first thing you need to know is your license is automatically going to be suspended for 30 days upon blowing a .08 or higher or refusing.

 For the first ten days of that 30 day period, you can’t get any driving privileges.
 After that ten-day period is up, from day 11 until day 30 you can get what are called pre-trial limited driving privileges.
 Which will allow you to go to work, to school, maintenance of the household, and things like that.

 Jim: Just the bare essentials.

 Jim: I understand.
 But, are these privileges difficult to get if I’m a client of yours?
 Is it automatic?
 Do you just get them if you do the right paperwork, or what?

 Michael Fradin: No. Well, there’s a lot of paperwork involved.
 But no, you don’t automatically get them.

 The first thing that you do need to know is that you have to have had a valid driver’s license when you were pulled for DWI in the first place.

 Then, there are several things that need to be done.
 First, there needs to be a petition filed which we, your attorney, can file that for you.